avario-cpu/from-pain-to-beauty/src/robeau/docs/node_relationship_docs.md

 ### DEFAULTS
 Last in order, will only trigger if all other activations failed.

-All these relationships may have a random weight and be pooled into explicitly stated different groups.
-In those cases, we select one random connection from pool 1, then 2, etc., as many pools as there are.
-If none are specified, all are in the same default pool.
+>> All these relationships may have a random weight and be pooled into explicitly stated different groups in the DB.
+A node with such connections to different pools will therefore trigger multiple reactions: In those cases, we elect one connection from pool 1, then 2, etc., as many pools as there are.
+If none are specified for nodes, they all are in the same default pool.

-## Definitions
+## Definitions Relationship

 ### ALLOWS
 Allows to utter prompt after greeting Robeau.
 If Robeau is not greeted there will be no matching attempts with the prompts.
 These relationships are also stored in the `ConversationState` and will be used as to determine the greet state of Robeau at the stage of voice recognition.
 If no "allows" are stored, we assume Robeau is not greeted.